sahil5206/AWS-VPC-Project/README.md

 4. Use the same 'Key-Pair' for every instance in this VPC project.
 5. Deploy your application in the private Instance - We have the deployed the basic html page(code provided in this repository).
- But you cannot access the private instance directly
+ But you cannot access the private instance directly.

-6.  use the following command for connecting your PC with the Bastion Host
+6.  use the following command for connecting your PC with the Bastion Host.

   <pre><code>chmod 400 your-key.pem
 ssh -i your-key.pem ubuntu@Bastion-Public-IP </code></pre>